prezly/theme-kit-js/packages/nextjs/README.md

 These are available for `/category/[slug]`, `/story/[slug]` and `/media/album/[uuid]` pages.

 You can find all of the helper methods in the [page-props](./tree/main/src/adapter-nextjs/page-props) directory.

+### Experimental: Next 13 /app directory

+Currently, Next doesn't work well with tree-shaking during the code introspection phase, which will result in errors if you import anything from main export of `@prezly/theme-kit-nextjs` into a Next server component.
+So far, the workaround for this (introduced in v4.2.0) is to import from the `server` subpath (`import ... from '@prezly/theme-kit-nextjs/server`).
+For client components and code that is not imported into server components, you can still use regular `@prezly/theme-kit-nextjs` imports.

 ----